 2. The Harvard Study of Adult Development

-The study began in 1938, and the goal of this longitudinal prospective study was to identify predictors of healthy ageing in real time.
-For 79 years, it has examined the lives of 268 physically and mentally healthy Harvard college sophomores from the classes of 1939-1944 until their death, including eventual US President John F. Kennedy.
-It has also incorporated many of their offspring as well as 456 disadvantaged inner-city youths who grew up in Boston between the years of 1940 to 1945.
+The study began in 1938, and the goal of this longitudinal prospective study was to identify predictors of healthy ageing in real-time.
+For 79 years, it has examined the lives of 268 physically and mentally healthy Harvard college sophomores from 1939–1944 until their death, including eventual US President John F. Kennedy.
+It has also incorporated many of their offspring and 456 disadvantaged inner-city youths who grew up in Boston between the years of 1940 to 1945.